Merrylands - Holroyd

 Employment conditions in Merrylands - Holroyd face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Merrylands-Holroyd has a well-educated workforce with professional services being strongly represented.
+Merrylands - Holroyd has an educated workforce with professional services well-represented.
 As of June 2025, the unemployment rate is 11.2%.

-This rate has shown stability over the past year.
-There are 11,092 residents employed while the unemployment rate is 7.0% higher than Greater Sydney's rate of 4.2%, indicating room for improvement.
-Workforce participation in Merrylands-Holroyd lags significantly at 46.3% compared to Greater Sydney's 60.0%.
-Leading employment industries include health care & social assistance, retail trade, and construction.
+This is 7.0% higher than Greater Sydney's rate of 4.2%, indicating room for improvement.
+Workforce participation is lower at 46.3% compared to Greater Sydney's 60.0%.
+Leading employment industries are health care & social assistance, retail trade, and construction.
+Retail trade has a notable concentration with employment levels at 1.2 times the regional average.

-Retail trade is particularly strong with an employment share of 1.2 times the regional level.
-However, professional & technical services are under-represented at 7.5% compared to Greater Sydney's 11.5%.
-The area appears to offer limited local employment opportunities based on Census data.
-Over a 12-month period ending June 2025, employment increased by 0.1% while labour force grew by 3.2%, resulting in a rise of 2.7 percentage points in the unemployment rate.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs) with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, which lagged behind national employment growth of 0.26%.
+Professional & technical services have limited presence at 7.5%, compared to the regional average of 11.5%.
+The area offers limited local employment opportunities as shown by the Census working population vs resident population count.
+Between June 2024 and June 2025, employment levels increased by 0.1% while labour force grew by 3.2%, leading to an unemployment rise of 2.7 percentage points.
+In contrast, Greater Sydney saw employment rise by 2.6%, labour force grow by 2.9%, and unemployment increase by 0.3 percentage points.
 Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Merrylands-Holroyd's employment mix suggests local growth of approximately 6.5%% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.
+Applying these projections to Merrylands - Holroyd's employment mix suggests local growth of approximately 6.5% over five years and 13.5% over ten years.

 Frequently Asked Questions - Employment